cepdnaclk/e18-4yp-Multi-Kingdom-Binning-of-Long-Read-Metagenomes/docs/README.md

 [2] Wickramarachchi, A., & Lin, Y. (2022).
 Binning long reads in metagenomics datasets using composition and coverage information.
 Algorithms for molecular biology : AMB, 17(1), 14. https://doi.org/10.1186/s13015-022-00221-z

 [3] Wickramarachchi, A., & Lin, Y. (2022, May).
 Metagenomics binning of long reads using read-overlap graphs.
 In RECOMB International Workshop on Comparative Genomics (pp. 260-278).
 Cham: Springer International Publishing.

+[4] D. Herath, S. L. Tang, K. Tandon, D.Ackland, and S. K. Halgamuge, “CoMet: A workflow using contig coverage and composition for binning a metagenomic sample with high precision,” BMC Bioinformatics, vol. 18, 2017, doi:10.1186/s12859-017-1967-3.

+[5] V. Mallawaarachchi and Y. Lin, “MetaCoAG: Binning Metagenomic Contigs via Composition, Coverage and Assembly Graphs,” in Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), 2022. doi: 10.1007/978-3-031-04749-7_5.

+[6] V. Mallawaarachchi, A. Wickramarachchi, and Y. Lin, “GraphBin: refined binning of metagenomic contigs using assembly graphs,” Bioinformatics, vol. 36, no. 11, pp. 3307–3313, Jun.
+2020, doi:10.1093/BIOINFORMATICS/BTAA180.

 ## Links